Z4kM4rm3l/northstar-chatbot/README.md

 The chatbot uses a **two-layer intent detection system:**

-1. **Keyword matching** — fast, reliable detection for common phrases
+1. **Gemini LLM first** — handles natural language and varied phrasing
-2. **Gemini LLM fallback** — handles ambiguous or varied phrasing
+2. **Keyword matching fallback** — fires if Gemini is unavailable or uncertain

 This ensures robust handling of natural language variations like:
 - "Where is my order?" → order_tracking
 - "Track my package" → order_tracking
 - "Has my stuff shipped?" → order_tracking

 ---